 Case #2: Come into the gym and you jump on the cardio machine for 5-minutes to warm-up.
 Now you hit the weights.
 Where is your muscle glycogen?
 Right, ready to go for power and intensity resistance training.
 Train for 30 minutes with weights and use up #1-3 on the Hierarchy Scale.

 Result; increased strength, more lean muscle, less fatigue, no burnout, more intensity.
-Now begin cardio training.
+Now begin your cardio training.
 What is the only available energy source left to burn for the cardio session since #1-3 are gone?
 You got it, #4!!
 Now you access fat stores immediately and only have to do 15-20 minutes of cardio to get the same benefits as 45 minutes in Case #1.
-That means more fat loss or in other words – progress.
+This is a smart cardio approach which will trigger fat loss or in other words – progress.